jhpyle/docassemblecli/README.md

 greater.)
 If you know you have installed Python, but `pip3` is not a recognized command, you might need to manually adjust your `PATH`.

+To upgrade `docassemblecli` after you have already installed it, do:

+    pip3 install --upgrade docassemblecli

 ## Usage

 ### dacreate